cicwi/PyCorrectedEmissionCT/doc_sources/tutorial.md

     vol = p.T(np.ones((16, 10)))
 ```

-Creating attenuation correction projectors is a bit more involved, and we will
+Creating attenuation correction projectors is a bit more involved, and it
+requires knowledge about the sample, regarding composition and morphology.
+It is briefly introduce in the [attenuation section](#attenuation-correction),
-see it later in the [attenuation correction](#attenuation-correction) section.
+and described in the [attenuation correction tutorial](attenuation_tutorial.md).

 Projectors can use different backends, depending on the available packages,
 system resources, and user requests.
 The included projector backends are based